zero-to-mastery/resources/Programming_Books.md

 - [The Pragmatic Programmer](https://www.amazon.com/Pragmatic-Programmer-Journeyman-Master-ebook-dp-B003GCTQAE/dp/B003GCTQAE/ref=mt_kindle?_encoding=UTF8&me=&qid=): Ever heard of [rubber duck debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging) or [don't repeat yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)?
 Andrew Hunt and David Thomas popularized these ideas within their book, **_The Pragmatic Programmer_**, as they first walk the reader through the type of _mindset_ and _tools_ one should implement before _writing code_.
 From there they delve deep into best practices for _writing code_ (testing, refactoring, clean and performant code, using Big-O to estimate algorithm runtime, weighing costs and benefits before implementing something, etc.), followed by _project management_.
 Although it came out in 1999, it still holds its own as a practical and relevant book in the modern world.

+- [Street Coder](https://www.manning.com/books/street-coder): Aims to teach beginners and mid-level programmers to identify the gaps between your learning path and your actual career (the streets), with examples in C#.

 - [Flavio Copes: Javascript, React, Node, Express, Vue](https://flaviocopes.com/page/ebooks/): signup to an email newsletter required

 - [JavaScript & JQuery by Jon Duckett](http://www.javascriptbook.com): A well-designed visual guide to javaScript and jQuery.
 Exercise files are available to help the reader work through the examples provided in the book.